 Click here for: acting reel

-Welcome to the portfolio of Katie Bennett.
+WELCOME to the portfolio of Katie Bennett.
 In her mad youth Katie (aka “Kathryn”) acted in New York on daytime television in shows like All My Children and As the World Turns.
 She also worked at the Tony Award-winning Shakespeare Theatre Company.
-She has an MFA in acting from the University of South Carolina and has trained with teachers of the Julliard School.
+She is a UC Berkeley graduate with an MFA in acting from the University of South Carolina and has trained with Julliard teachers.

 Don’t miss her stories of encouragement for people in the arts on her blog A BIG LIFE.

 Bird in the Water: Katie won First Place in the Northwest Exposure Screenwriters Competition 2018.
 Fundraising is beginning now to make this spooky tale set on the Oregon Coast into a film.
 To donate or become involved, please message us.

 An irreverent comedy centered around the Bicentennial Celebration of 1976: Liberty, an isolated high school senior whose mother is mentally ill and whose parents are going through a chaotic divorce, finds support in a fellow senior, Grace, a devout feminist who wants to be a monk even though she’s pretty sure they don’t let women in.
 Under Grace’s influence, Liberty ditches her bra and joins the church.